KocsisGabor/GraphDown/README.md

 Imagine that no one has invented spreadsheets yet, not even the concept of tabular data is really used.
 Then someone invents the csv format and makes it easy to edit and process it using an app like Excel.
 Would it be challenging to describe this to someone?
 I think it would be, and this is the same challenge I face when I try to describe the idea below.

-The tl;dr version of the idea is: it's a format to store any data in a hierarchical and typed way, but also in free form while being human readable and editable.
-It's also an app to make this interactive and conveniently edit this data, and to query, process, and visualize it.
+**tl;dr:** This is a format to store any data in a hierarchical, typed, yet freeform, human-readable, and editable way.
+The planned accompanying app allows for interactive editing, querying, processing, and visualization.

 I have a huge document about this idea, what problems it solves, for whom it's useful, what are the use cases and key benefits, etc. But it's too long and too much to digest, so I'll try to skip most of it and focus on the core idea.

 ## The core idea

-It has 3 parts: expressive language for describing data and their relationships, a server that processes this into a queryable graph database, and a client application that makes it all accessible.
+It has 3 parts:
+- expressive language for describing data and their relationships
+- a server that processes this into a queryable graph database
+- a client application that makes it all accessible and interactive

 ### The language

-It's designed to not conflict with markdown, so any markdown file can be extended with data in this format.
+The syntax doesn’t conflict with Markdown, so any markdown file can be extended with data in this format.
 It's also fairly simple I think, so simple in fact that I probably don't even need explanation just an example.

 ```markdown
 # My Todo list